tommaay/Sprint-Challenge-Node-Express/README.md

 - [ X ] How can we partition our application into sub-applications?

-  - By modularizing parts of code using libraries and frameworks.
+  - By modularizing parts of code using libraries and frameworks

 ## Project Setup